Guinea Hog

-The Guinea Hog is an American breed of small black pig.
-Since 2006 it has officially been named the American Guinea Hog.
+The Guinea Hog is an American breed of small black domestic pig originating in the south-eastern United States.
+It was formerly known by many names, including Acorn Eater, Guinea Forest Hog, Pineywoods Guinea and Yard Pig; it has since 2006 officially been named the American Guinea Hog.
 Its origins are unknown; a connection to the Essex pigs of eastern England has been suggested.
-It is apparently unconnected to an older pig also known as Guinea Hog or Red Guinea, which disappeared in the late nineteenth century.
+It is unconnected to an older type of large red pig, also known as the Guinea Hog or as the Red Guinea, which was distributed in the north-eastern United States and disappeared in the late nineteenth century.

-The American Guinea Hog is a rare breed with a black coat, sturdy body, curly tail and upright ears.
+It is an endangered breed with a black coat, sturdy body, curly tail and upright ears.

-There are two types of Guinea hog in North America, small-boned and large-boned Guinea hogs, the latter having longer legs.
-There is also a type of Guinea hog in South America.
+There are two sub-types within the breed, a small-boned and a large-boned type, the latter having longer legs.